Fast Video Cataloger 5 will get new extended video properties

 Coloring keywords give you one more dimension of organizing and with some clever use you should be able to quickly find the keywords you are using the most.
 Hopefully this addition will allow you to work even faster with your video collection.

 When we release Fast video cataloger 5 (soon) it will be a 64 bit video program.
+Fast video cataloger 5 has now been released and is available for download from here

 But, what is a 64 bit video program?
 What is the difference between a 64 bit and a 32 bit program and why are we making this change?